This magazine takes you directly into the future!

 • Procedures: defines the specific processes and tasks involved in safeguarding your cloud environment.
 This is your cloud security blueprint, and it includes any security measures enforced by third-party vendors as well as your in-house team.

-• Technological tools: help protect your cloud computing environment.
+• Technological Tools: help protect your cloud computing environment.
 Generally, traditional security controls, such as firewalls and encryption, may be included in basic cloud security tools, whereas advanced solutions may include automation and Artificial Intelligence (AI) capabilities.

 In cloud computing, ownership of these components can vary a lot.
 This can make evaluating the extent of a client’s security responsibilities difficult.
 It’s crucial to understand how these are generally categorized because cloud security can look different depending on who is in charge of each component.